-- The Proposed Project peak wastewater flows would contribute 0.10 cubic feet per second (cfs) (or 0.07 MGD) to the City's sewer line at point of connection 1, which does not exceed the available capacity of 0.17 MGD61 Therefore, point of connection 1 would have a remaining capacity of 0.10 MGD; - The Proposed Project peak wastewater flows would contribute 0.14 cfs (or 0.09 MGD) to point of connection 2, which does not exceed the available capacity of 0.11 MGD.
+- The Proposed Project would contribute 0.10 CFS (or 0.07 MGD) to the City's sewer line at point of connection 1, which does not exceed the available capacity of 0.17 MGD48 Therefore, point of connection 1 would have a remaining capacity of 0.10 MGD; - The Proposed Project would contribute 0.14 CFS (or 0.09 MGD) to point of connection 2, which does not exceed the available capacity of 0.11 MGD.
 In addition, existing structures on the Project Site have a current existing peak flow of 0.16 MGD.
-Therefore, the reduction in proposed flow to point of connection 2 would result in additional capacity of 0.07 MGD, which, in turn, results in a remaining capacity of 0.18 MGD; - The Proposed Project peak wastewater flows would contribute approximately 0.77 cfs (or 0.50 MGD) to point of connection 3, which does not exceed the available capacity of 2.53 MGD.
+Therefore, the reduction in proposed flow to point of connection 2 would result in additional capacity of 0.07 MGD, which, in turn, results in a remaining capacity of 0.18 MGD; - The Proposed Project would contribute approximately 0.77 CFS (or 0.50 MGD) to point of connection 3, which does not exceed the available capacity of 2.53 MGD.
 In addition, existing structures on the Project Site have a current existing peak flow of 0.04 MGD and proposed upstream projects would generate a future peak flow of 0.21 MGD.
-This results in remaining capacity of 1.78 MGD for point of connection 3; and - The Proposed Project peak wastewater flows would contribute 0.07 cfs (or 0.05 MGD) to point of connection 4, which does not exceed the available capacity of 0.13 MGD.
-Therefore, point of connection 4 would have a remaining capacity of 0.06 MGD.
+This results in remaining capacity of 1.78 MGD for point of connection 3; and